Glamour is out at Pimco as it begins to recover from Gross exit

-NEW YORK (Reuters) - Dan Ivascyn, who succeeded Bill Gross as Pimco’s new chief investment officer nearly a year ago, acknowledges that life at the firm is now “less glamorous.”
+NEW YORK, Aug 4 (Reuters) - Dan Ivascyn, who succeeded Bill Gross as Pimco’s new chief investment officer nearly a year ago, acknowledges that life at the firm is now “less glamorous.”

 Unlike Gross, who was widely known as “the Bond King” and has rarely been away from the headlines in both mainstream and social media in recent years, Ivascyn is rarely on TV and doesn’t tell the world about any big investment calls through Twitter.